-Bipolar disorder Frequently Asked Questions How do I know if I have bipolar?
+About Bipolar Frequently Asked Questions How do I know if I have bipolar?
 Bipolar affects everyone differently and can be difficult to diagnose, but there are some common signs that can help you identify the illness.
 A mood scale - see our 'Could mood swings mean bipolar?' leaflet - will help you and your doctor understand your mood swings.
 Take a completed mood scale with you to your next doctor's appointment and tell them how you have been feeling over a period of time (you can take someone with you for support if it makes you feel more comfortable talking about it).
 Sometimes your GP may refer you to a specialist – usually a psychiatrist.
 Diagnosis should always be undertaken by an appropriately trained medical professional, who will undertake an assessment to understand a range of factors: eg. behaviour, sleep patterns, life events.
 It is not advisable to self-diagnose.
-You may also like to view this: Donate to Bipolar UK today Your donation will help provide a range of services offering the support people need, when they need it.
+Check out our blog Pre-diagnosis or newly diagnosed for some personal experiences of getting a bipolar diagnosis You may also like to view this: Donate to Bipolar UK today Your donation will help provide a range of services offering the support people need, when they need it.
 You can make sure there's someone at the end of the phone to listen, a nearby group to share experiences, a 24-hour peer forum and more.
 Together, we can support the person behind the diagnosis of bipolar.